Your role as the unit coordinator is vital to the success of the IAS process. Thank you for your assistance.

 - During the last 2 weeks of instruction, the Instructor selects a student courier to administer survey.

-Note: Instructors must leave the room while survey is administered.
+Note: Instructors must leave the room while survey is administered and cannot handle completed student surveys at any point.
 The student courier reads the directions and passes out the survey in class.

-- Student courier returns completed packet of forms to the designated drop-off site.
+- Student courier returns the sealed packet of completed forms to the designated drop-off site.